 “I wanted to build some habitats but didn’t know where we could get the ‘most bang for the buck’ so that’s where Dr. Titus and his students helped out,” Tucker explained.
 Regional scientists and naturalists in Western New York were contacted and asked which species would benefit the most from constructed habitats.

-Fifteen bat houses, 50 bee blocks and 10 squirrel nests, built by students in the sculpture wood shop at Rockefeller Arts Center, are in the process of being delivered to the Audubon Community Nature Center, Chautauqua Watershed Conservancy, Roger Tory Peterson Institute of Natural History, The Nature Sanctuary Society of Western New York Silo City in Buffalo and community members.
+Fifteen bat houses, 50 bee blocks and 10 squirrel nests, built by students in the sculpture wood shop at Rockefeller Arts Center, have been delivered to the Audubon Community Nature Center, Chautauqua Watershed Conservancy, Roger Tory Peterson Institute of Natural History, The Nature Sanctuary Society of Western New York Silo City in Buffalo and community members.
 Material costs prevented the construction of habitats for the spiny softshell turtle and chimney swift.

 “What’s cool about this is that it was interdisciplinary, involving students and faculty,” Tucker explained.
 Students working on the project reflected a broad spectrum of disciplines and included: Jessica Schimek, (Chemistry: Adolescence Education), Timothy Highway-Snider (Social Work), Sam Mackintosh-Smith (Visual Arts and New Media), Sudi Wang (Biology) and two recent graduates, Natalie Sacchitella, (Visual Arts and New Media: Graphic Design) and Jamie Perrin (Visual Arts and New Media: Graphic Design).